gonicus/clacks/doc/common/event.rst

           <element name="Status" type="string"></element>
         </all>
       </complexType>
-      <element name="PhoneStatus" type="gosa:PhoneStatus"></element>
+      <element name="PhoneStatus" type="e:PhoneStatus"></element>
     </schema>

-After this has been done, the GOsa agent needs to be restarted in the moment to reload the XSD information.
+After this has been done, the Clacks agent needs to be restarted in the moment to reload the XSD information.
 Now we'll write a receiver for that::